MarekMath/rearrange/README.md

 # rearrange
-""" This function rearranges names  """
+""" This function rearranges LastName, FirstName to FirstName, LastName  """